We5ter/Scanners-Box/README.md

 ### Copyright

-Please specify reproduced  from https://github.com/We5ter/Scanners-Box
+Please specify reproduced  from https://github.com/We5ter/Scanners-Box , and please do not republish this article for improper gain or advantage.

 ### Acknowledgments